Drops-of-Diamond/diamond_drops/README.md

 ## Help support us

 Send a donation to jamesray.eth.
 All contributors will be paid according to their contributions and timesheets, once funds are received.
 As an example, my timesheet is available [here](https://docs.google.com/spreadsheets/d/1Fv8XqLkMjdBkGPkVWfJulJU-5Qv6TSUR4oD5uKSEHW0/edit#gid=1828020164).
 A multisig will be used when other developers are contributing full-time.
-Funds are needed to pay researchers and developers a reasonable hourly rate or salary, which may fairly be quite high due to the time required to learn about Ethereum, sharding, etc.; and because of the scarcity of those interested and qualified to be able to contribute in the blockchain industry. <!omitting until other regular contributors are well established, although I still vouch that contributions will be paid for according to assessing hours on timesheets--our multi-sig wallet at [0x6D446f9545dBC380A6BBDde8A285A7A8030D4381](https://etherscan.io/address/0x6d446f9545dbc380a6bbdde8a285a7a8030d4381)-->
+Funds are needed to pay researchers and developers a reasonable hourly rate or salary, which may fairly be quite high due to the time required to learn about Ethereum, sharding, etc.; and because of the scarcity of those interested and qualified to be able to contribute in the blockchain industry.
+For more details see [this issue](https://github.com/Drops-of-Diamond/diamond_drops/issues/18).<!omitting until other regular contributors are well established, although I still vouch that contributions will be paid for according to assessing hours on timesheets--our multi-sig wallet at [0x6D446f9545dBC380A6BBDde8A285A7A8030D4381](https://etherscan.io/address/0x6d446f9545dbc380a6bbdde8a285a7a8030d4381)-->

 ## We're looking for more developers